 Everybody can do volunteering as from the year in which you turn 16 years.
 Having the Belgian nationality is not mandatory.
 All E.E.A. nationals and persons with a valid residence permit can do volunteering.

 - Determine which type of volunteering suits you best: What are my goals and expectations?
-How much time do I have available?
+How much time do I have and when can I make myself available?
 What kind of tasks would I like to undertake?
 Which skills can I offer?
+What do I find interesting?

 - Search for a volunteering opportunity that matches your skills, interests and availability.